Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Thermalization

 \subsection{Eigenstate Thermalization Hypothesis}

 The {\it Eigenstate Thermalization Hypothesis} (ETH) \cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization} is worth mentioning in the present discussion, as it underlies an important branch of the quantum thermalization program.
 It states that for realistic Hamiltonians thermalization occurs at the eigenstate level: \be \trB |E_l\ra\la E_l|\simeq \densS_{\rm eq}, \ee where $\densS_{\rm eq}$ depends not on the eigenstate itself, but on the value of one or few functionals on $\cH.$ In the simplest and most physically relevant case this functional is just the total energy: $\densS_{\rm eq}=\densS_{\rm eq}(\la E_l|H|E_l\ra).$ ETH is a strong assumption.
 If the energy uncertainty of the initial state is small, ETH guarantees Bath ISI and System ISI.
 If in addition the interaction between the system and the bath is weak, ETH also guarantees the Boltzmann-Gibbs form of the equilibrium state.
-One can easily see, however, that the ETH fails within TPS-1.
+One can easily see, however, that the ETH trivially fails within TPS-1.
 Indeed, \be \trB |E_{i,j}\ra\la E_{i,j}|=|\varphi_i\ra\la\varphi_i|, \ee which strongly depends on the exact microstate.
-To summarize this section, we have shown how to construct a tensor product structure within which all (for special initial states) or some (for generic initial states) ingredients of thermalization are lacking.